marijnbent/lisk-dapps-docs/README.md

 It is the responsibility of forgers to sign blocks for each sidechain.

-Forgers are approved by the owner of a dapp and each receive a portion of the transaction fees as a reward for securing the sidechain.
+Forgers are elected by the owner of a dapp and each receive a portion of the transaction fees as a reward for securing the sidechain.

 Each genesis block contains a basic list of forgers, but this can be altered at any given point.